naimsapri/cgecko_intern/README.md

 # cgecko_intern
-sole us for Data Engineering Intern Trial Task only
+sole use for Data Engineering Intern Trial Task only save some for later